« View All Posts

 While our driver managers do their best to ensure they’re building a strong relationship with you and giving you the support you need, it’s a give-and-take relationship.

 As a driver, ensure that you’re communicating your needs and expectations — always.
 Communication is key.
-This is especially important when it comes to job expectations, home time needs, problems on the road and more.
+This is especially important when it comes to job expectations, home time needs, problems on the road, and more.

-Understand they’re trying to help and support you, but if they don’t know something is wrong or there’s tension somewhere, they won’t be able to help.
+If they don’t know something is wrong or there’s tension somewhere, they won’t be able to help.
 Let us know when you’re upset so we can improve things and get on the same page.

 In addition to talking about issues you’re experiencing, talk about what’s going well.
 That way, we can adjust accordingly or make note of the positive things.
 Everyone likes to hear good feedback!